 - No Logs Policy – like many other VPN providers, NordVPN does not keep any logs of wherever you’ve been, whether it’s legit or shady.

-- Automatic Kill Switch – In case for some reason, your connection to the VPN is broken abnormally, a hack, intercept or breach, your access to the VPN and the web can be instantly broken which breaks the link between you and your attacker.
+- Automatic Kill Switch – In case for some reason, your connection to the VPN has broken abnormally, a hack, intercept or breach, your access to the VPN and the web can be instantly broken which breaks the link between you and your attacker.

 - DNS Leak Protection – ensures that all requests coming from your computer travels through the VPN.